AntonioSimoesAlves/LMD-imaging/README.md

 inside Matplotlib.
 Additionally, the labels and regression curves can also be plotted using this command.

 **4.** Generating the YOLO labels should be done with ```yolo-label```.
 This will ensure that the labels are in the correct format for the last command.
+Ideally done with the full dataset.

 **5.** Using ```extract-regression-parameters``` allows the export of the regression parameters to a CSV file.